Tralomine/advent-of-code-2023/README.md

 (yes I skipped day 7, I'll just get to it later)

 see?
 7 wasn't even *that* hard (I hate parsers)

+I gave up on 16.2 for now and I'm now trying to catch up the last few days because I was too sick to do anything